gmgsangeetha/CRTStudentFeedbackManagementSystem/README.md

 - Reliable feedback collection
 - Secure role-based access (Admin & Student)
 - Auto-fills student info(roll number) in the feedback form for accuracy
+- Once the feedback is submitted for today,on the next day the student will be able to fill the feedback form again, as the automatic reset feature is added.
 - Real-time feedback control by admin
 - Clean MVC-style servlet architecture
 - Hosted and accessible online